Why Restore Prairie Dogs and Their Ecosystems?

 Prairie dogs live in close family units called coteries, and several coteries make up a colony.
 Prairie dogs can fiercely defend their territories.
 Individuals will even warn the others of threats and predators at the risk of their own safety.

-• The are ecosystem engineers
+• They are ecosystem engineers

 Ecosystem engineers modify the availability of resources to other species by physically altering environments.
 Prairie dogs contribute to shaping grassland ecosystems in three main ways: burrowing, grazing, and providing food for other animals.